Double-Auction Mechanisms for Resource Trading Markets: Price-Anticipating Scenario -- Nash Formulation

 Recall that when the users and the link-managers are price-anticipating they expect that the bids submitted by them affect the prices set by the network-manager.
 In particular, the users and the link-managers are aware that the prices $(\bm{\lambda}(\textbf{P},\textbf{B}),\textbf{M}(\textbf{P},\textbf{B}))$ set by the network-manager, in response to the bids (\textbf{P},\textbf{B}) submitted by the agents, are dual-optimal for the problem ML-NETWORK in (\ref{ML_network_equn}).
-The details of the mechanism under price-anticipating scenario is similar to PAM in Section~\ref{price_anticipating_section}, except that the setting now consists of multiple link-managers who submit their respective bids simultaneously.
+The details of the mechanism under the Nash framework of the price-anticipating scenario is similar to PAM-N in Section~\ref{price_anticipating_section}, except that the setting now consists of multiple link-managers who submit their respective bids simultaneously.

 Now, the expressions for the prices set by the network-manager is as reported in the following lemma (which is in-line with the result in Lemma~\ref{lagrange_multipliers_lemma}).

 \begin{lemma} Given any matrix $(\textbf{P},\textbf{B})$ of users\textquotesingle\ and link-managers\textquotesingle\ bids, the prices $(\bm{\lambda}(\textbf{P},\textbf{B}),\textbf{M}(\textbf{P},\textbf{B}))$ set by the network-manager are given by, $\forall (\ell,m)$